vlabella/GLE/README.md

 ### Building on Windows with Visual Studio as 64 bit executable

 To acquire the needed libraries for GLE on Windows it is highly recommended to use [vcpkg](https://vcpkg.io/).
 There is a `vcpkg.json` file in the GLE repository that can be utilized to install all the needed dependencies.
-Use the `CMAKE_TOOLCHAIN_FILE` and `-DVCPKG_TARGET_TRIPLET` cmake options which will have cmake call vcpkg to install all the needed dependencies.
+Use the `CMAKE_TOOLCHAIN_FILE` and `VCPKG_TARGET_TRIPLET` cmake options which will have cmake call vcpkg to install all the needed dependencies automatically.
+Be patient it will take some time.
+Consult vcpkg and cmake documentation for more information.

 The command to build GLE on windows (without vcpkg) is